followmyutopia/devextreme-documentation/concepts/05 Widgets/Toolbar/15 Customize Item Appearance.md

 ---

-If you use jQuery alone, combine the HTML markup manually with jQuery [DOM manipulation methods](http://api.jquery.com/category/manipulation/).
+If you use jQuery alone, combine the HTML markup manually with jQuery <a href="http://api.jquery.com/category/manipulation/" target="_blank">DOM manipulation methods</a>.
 To apply the markup to items on the toolbar and commands on the overflow menu, use the [itemTemplate](/Documentation/ApiReference/UI_Widgets/dxToolbar/Configuration/#itemTemplate) and [menuItemTemplate](/Documentation/ApiReference/UI_Widgets/dxToolbar/Configuration/#menuItemTemplate) callback functions, respectively.

     <!--JavaScript-->
     $(function() {